districtr/districtr/docs/11suggestions/deprecations.md

 production level districtr, there are still features of swiping in [`Map`] functions.

+### PlanContiguity.js

+planContiguity.js is no longer used for determining contiguity and should be removed.

 ## The Unused

 Somtimes, functions are written based off of older functions, patterns